 - As a former teacher, I realize failure to document can come back to bite you in the “you know what.”
 Keep all of your child’s records – from evaluations to letters home to IEPs to that adorable little Mother’s Day painting he made you this year.
 But how?

 - First, go out and buy the BIGGEST 3-ring binder you can find.

 - Display the most INNOCENT picture you can find of your little rugrat on the front, and have a bio of how amazing he is on the inside cover.
+Click here to learn how to make a bio like my son’s.
 Bring this with you to EVERY IEP meeting (make sure you hold the folder picture-side out–for all to see)

 - MOST IMPORTANT: Organize your documents chronologically!
 I’ve tried creating categories for my son’s IEP folder, but I soon realized the categories are ENDLESS (IEP, ETR, Behavior, Communications, Resources, etc).
 Also, some of the documents could really be under more than one category (which category do you choose then?).